BerWang/web/01 Lab 1 Templates and Forms.md

 There are a number of _templating view engines_ that are compatible with Express however in this worksheet we will be using one of the more popular ones, called [Handlebars](https://www.npmjs.com/package/handlebars).
 This needs to be imported into your script and set the default _layout page_.

+For this part of the lab you will be working with the website found in the `01_nodejs/01_templates_forms/simple_templating/` directory, the same one you used in the previous setup exercise.

+1. As you have already seen, this displays a simple message together with the picture of a clock.
+2. Add `/date` to the end of the URL, notice that this now displays a page showing the current date.
+3. Finally replace the `/date` with `/food`, again notice you are viewing a different page, this time listing some different foods.

+By changing the URL you tell the server to send you different web pages.
+This is how the World-Wide-Web works.
+The bit of text after the server name and port is known as the **route**.
+Open the `index.js` file and study the script, can you see how it is serving up the three different pages?

 ### 1.1 Basic Templating

-Locate the files in the `01_nodejs/01_templates_forms/simple_templating/` directory, install the dependencies and start the server.

-Access the base route `/`, notice that you are seeing a basic html page.
-Open the script:
+The URL without any additions is called the **base** route, and is shown with a `/`.
+Locate the `app.get()` function that handles this route.

 1. We start by importing the Handlebars package and create a default layout called main.
 This defines the `main.handlebars` page as the one to use as the default website layout.
 	1. Open the `views/layouts/main.handlebars` file.